giantswarm/docs/src/content/support/p1-process/index.md

 ### Operations Engineer

-The Operations Engineer (OE) works with the incident coordinator to respond to the incident and is the only one debugging and applying changes to a system.
+The Operations Engineer (OE) works with the Incident Coordinator to respond to the incident and is the one responsible for debugging and applying changes to a system.

 ## P1 Incident Process

-The process starts from the well-known [Incident Command System](https://en.wikipedia.org/wiki/Incident_Command_System) used by US firefighters to manage emergency situations.
+The process is inspired by the well-known [Incident Command System](https://en.wikipedia.org/wiki/Incident_Command_System) used by US firefighters to manage emergency situations.
 Obviously we have adapted to manage developer platforms.

 Our main tenet is to have a simple process integrated with our incident tooling ([Incident.io](https://incident.io/)) to simplify the life of our engineers.
-Once a critical incident is declared none wants to read a process but be driving by it.
+Once a critical incident is declared, nobody wants to read a process, but be driven by it.

 The process can be broken down in these steps: